Western Academy Broadcasting College

-RADIO TRAINING
+Programs

-Western Academy Broadcasting College specializes in broadcast training instructed by Professional Canadian Broadcasters.
-The main focus of these courses is to develop on-the-air talent which showcases every student's ability and personality.
+Western Academy Broadcasting College specializes in broadcast training instructed by professional Canadian broadcasters.
+The main focus of these courses is to develop on-air talent and allow students to showcase their ability and personality.
 This objective is achieved by individual instruction within small group sessions.
-Through these sessions every individual gets practice in professional broadcasting studios in a variety of roles: radio personality, commercial announcing and broadcast journalism.
+Through these sessions, individuals get practice in professional broadcasting studios in a variety of roles: radio personality, commercial announcing and broadcast journalism.